 Leah Quinn is an Anglo-Irish writer and book blogger based in London.
 Founder of The Bibliophile Blog and spoken word artist, she also writes for Within Her Words and works on the editorial team at Ta Voix Literary Magazine.
 Leah studied her BA in English Literature with Philosophy Studies at the University of Sussex and is now studying the MA Publishing at City, University of London.

-Cassidy Harvard-Davies is a first-year Creative Writing PhD student at Lancaster University who is aspiring to be happy/a poet.
+Cassidy is a first-year Creative Writing PhD student at Lancaster University.
 She is currently specialising in queer adaptations of Ancient Greek poetry, but in her spare time, she’s really perfecting her house on Sims4.
-She enjoys tea, dogs, intersectional feminism, mythology, and books, in that order
+She runs her own blog specialising in poetry, book reviews, and articles, and her publications include ‘Peninsula’, an anthology compiled by Durham University MA students.
+She enjoys tea, dogs, intersectional feminism, mythology, and books, in that order.

 And then there are our strong, independent, creative contributors.
 Why not come on board and join them in sharing their incredible work on our platform?
 Make sure to join our creative forums for information about new creative opportunities as well!